beaker-project/beaker/documentation/user-guide/systems/sharing.rst

                                    (if the system is Manual).
 ============== =================== ===========================================

 In Beaker's web UI, the human-friendly label is used to identify permissions.
 In the command-line client, the symbolic name is used.

+The owner of the system is implicitly granted all of the above permissions, and also has the ability to change the system owner.

+Administrators of the Beaker instance are implicitly granted all of the same permissions as the system owner except the ability to reserve the system (this ensures admins don't accidentally run automated jobs on arbitrary systems).
+If an administrator needs to reserve a system and do not already have access to do so, they must first loan it to themselves or grant themselves the relevant permission.

+System reservations made through the automated scheduler can only be terminated by cancelling the relevant job rather than by returning the system directly through the web UI or command-line client.